-The UCLA Emergency Ultrasound Fellowship is a two-year fellowship open to graduates of four-year ACGME accredited Emergency Medicine residencies.
+The UCLA-Affiliated Clinical Ultrasound Fellowship is a two-year fellowship open to graduates of four-year ACGME accredited Emergency Medicine residencies.
 One position is available each year.

-The fellowship offers a distinctive combination of county and quaternary care settings.
+The UCLA-Affiliated CUS offers a distinctive combination of county and quaternary care settings through FOUR unique sites.
 It affords its fellows the opportunity to work with ultrasound in a setting of limited resources for a medically underserved community, as well as the luxury of state-of-the-art technology and facilities to develop cutting edge ultrasound skills.
 The fellowship involves education and instruction in the development of an ultrasound program, research experience, and a variety of teaching opportunities at the hospitals and within the David Geffen School of Medicine at UCLA.

 The mission of the Emergency Ultrasound Fellowship is to develop motivated emergency physicians into clinicians, educators and researchers with ultrasound expertise.
 Our major strengths are in advanced echocardiography, critical care, and medical education.
 Fellows lead bedside ultrasound sessions with emergency medicine and off-service residents, medical students, and attending physicians.
 In addition, there are opportunities to lecture on ultrasound topics at residency conferences, regional conferences, and abroad.